dolthub/dolt-workbench-desktop/README.publish.md

 Release and update for Mac:

+### Prerequisite

+- You need a developer account and contact tim for access.
+- Download the provision profiles and install the certificates from Apple connect, instructions in this blog: https://www.dolthub.com/blog/2024-10-02-how-to-submit-an-electron-app-to-mac-app-store/#generate-provisioning-profiles

+### Build the package

-1. Fetching the changes from [workbench repo](https://github.com/dolthub/dolt-workbench), merge the changes into your local [desktop repo](https://github.com/dolthub/dolt-workbench-desktop)
+1. Fetch the changes from [workbench repo](https://github.com/dolthub/dolt-workbench), merge the changes into your local [desktop repo](https://github.com/dolthub/dolt-workbench-desktop)

 2. Install dependencies and build in the `graphql-server` directory: